knowledge-computing/sigspatial-cup-2023/README.md

 The code and result for 12th SIGSPATIAL Cup (GISCUP 2023) [https://sigspatial2023.sigspatial.org/giscup/index.html](https://sigspatial2023.sigspatial.org/giscup/index.html)

 The goal is to detect supraglacial lakes on the Greenland ice sheet from satellite imagery.
-Our team proposes an ensembled approach that leverages two machine learning models, computer vision techniques, and external data (e.g., topographic sinks, soil) to automatically detect surface lakes.
+Our team proposes an emsembled approach that leverages two machine learning models, computer vision techniques, and external data (e.g., topographic sinks, soil) to automatically detecting surface lakes.

 ## Results for Submission